WayPointVenturesOrg/onboard-docs/_posts/04-create-microlearning-modules/2021-11-02-module-writing-guidance.md

 Links must be to an approved source, which is typically Microsoft or Azure.

-Only include links in the **Summary** unit; don’t include them in any other unit unless they are needed to set up an environment for an exercise.
+Only include links in the **Summary** unit.
+Don’t include them in any other unit unless they are needed to set up an environment for an exercise.

 ### Definitions of terminology